 We normally try to get back to you by phone, but we're also happy to reply solely in writing if you want us to.[Top]

 2. What we'll do and when

-Our aim is to solve any problem to your complete satisfaction, and our complaints advisers will try to do this as quickly as possible, preferrably during a phone call or email exchange.
+Our aim is to solve any problem to your complete satisfaction, and our complaints advisers will try to do this as quickly as possible, preferably during a phone call or ticket exchange.
 If we can't do this, we'll agree with you what we can do.

 We'll try to sort out your complaint on the spot, but whatever happens, we'll respond and keep you regularly updated if it's going to take a while to check into things.

 If our complaint adviser is unable to resolve your complaint, we'll escalate this to our Complaints Manager.[Top]

 3. What you can do if you're still not happy

 If you're still not happy having followed the process above, and we've sent you a 'deadlock' letter or 8 weeks have passed since you complained, you can refer your complaint to the Communications and Internet Services Adjudication Scheme (CISAS).

 CISAS provides a free, independent service for customers who aren't satisfied with the final outcome of their complaints.

 CISAS can't deal with complaints about commercial policy (e.g. our prices or broadband availability).
 Nor can it deal with complaints from businesses with more than 10 employees.